nelsonljs/SL-DE-Case-Study/pipelining/readme.md

 ### Solution

 Webhooks are a form of push notifications that we can subscribe to.
-Since the webhook is designed to be landed into S3, we can make use of S3 bucket, on insert, to trigger a simple lambda function which updates the status in junk_dim_tracking for front-end to query as needed for presentation to clients
+Since the webhook is designed to be landed into S3, we can make use of S3 bucket, on insert, to trigger a simple lambda function which updates the status in junk_dim_tracking for front-end to query as needed for presentation to clients.

 API calls on the other hand, is a form of pull notification where we have to request for the information from the servers.
 This is simpler to implement as there is no need to implement a listening service to listen for the webhook, but the frequency of updates will be extremely high.
 If tracking data is anticipated to be provided accurate up to the minute, Aftership's API is not expected to support.